rahulDotK/Hire-a-thone_Raghulk/README.md

 # Hire-a-thone_Raghulk

-Problem Statements

-Problem Statements - Employee performance problem statement
+# Problem Statements 1 - Employee performance problem statement

 # Description

 With the attached timesheet of people working in an organization.
 Write a program to identify the following problems,
 1. Mean effort spent by various teams on different Projects.